Michael Hutchings (American football coach)

-Michael Hutchings (born March 27, 1995) is an American football coach who is the safeties coach for the Minnesota Vikings of the National Football League (NFL).
-He joined the Vikings in 2023 as an assistant defensive backs coach and was promoted to safeties coach in 2024.
+Michael Hutchings (born March 27, 1995) is an American football coach who is the defensive coordinator for the California Golden Bears.
+He joined the Minnesota Vikings of the National Football League (NFL) in 2023 as an assistant defensive backs coach and was promoted to safeties coach in 2024.
 Hutchings previously coached at USC, Oregon, and Western Kentucky before entering the NFL coaching ranks.

 Early life and education

 Hutchings was born on March 27, 1995, in San Francisco, California.
 He attended De La Salle High School in Concord, California, where he was a prep All-American.

 As a player, Hutchings was a four-year linebacker at USC from 2013 to 2016.
 He appeared in 52 games (15 starts), recording 118 tackles, eight tackles for loss, three sacks, two pass breakups, and one interception.
 He was a captain of the 2016 Rose Bowl-winning team and earned All-Pac-12 Honorable Mention honors.
 He earned a bachelor’s degree in communications from USC in 2017 and a master’s degree in communication management.